I hate when stores start Christmas preparations as soon as back-to-school stuff is put away.

-- Step one: Make sure your materials, especially the jar for extraction, is as clean as can be (running it through a dishwasher on hot with heated dry should do it).
-You don’t want to risk weird stuff growing in your vanilla, since it will be sitting at room temperature for perhaps years.
+Make sure your materials, especially the jar for extraction, are as clean as can be (running it through a dishwasher on hot with heated dry should do it).
+You don’t want to risk weird stuff growing in your vanilla since it will be sitting at room temperature for perhaps years.

-- Step two: Count out your beans: 6 beans for a quart, 12 for a half gallon.
+Count out your beans: 6 beans for a quart, 12 for a half-gallon.
 Feel free to toss in a few extra for stronger vanilla.
 It can’t be too strong if you love baking!

 - Cut the beans lengthwise with a sharp paring knife and scrape out the seeds, using all of the parts in the alcohol.

 - Snip the beans lengthwise and in half with clean kitchen scissors.